Oklahoma Divorce Paperwork for Oklahomans With Children

 The process time for completing an uncontested divorce in Oklahoma with children will take about 3 months.
 This is because you will have to wait 90 days from the time you file to get a court date.
 NOTE: Some counties have a longer period for an uncontested divorce with children.

 Please keep in mind that if you are receiving retirement savings or you have substantial amounts of property to be divided, i.e. rental property or a business, then you will need to get an attorney to help you with the divorce paperwork.
 It is still very possible to keep your costs down as long as everyone is in agreement on wanting an uncontested divorce.

-(If you need help deciding on the amount of child support, or the judge wants to see a worksheet, you can download one here.
-This is one that I found online for free download.
-You will need Microsoft Office Excel or equivalent to view.
-You can also visit the Oklahoma Child Support Services website for better information on computing child support.)
+(If you need help deciding on the amount of child support, or the judge wants to see a worksheet, you can find a link to one on this page along with more relevant information by the Oklahoma Child Support Services.)